Blaise-g/High-School-Personal-AI-Tutor-Demo/README.md

 # AI-Powered High School Tutor Platform

 ## Overview
-An intelligent tutoring system designed specifically for Italian high school students, leveraging AI to provide personalized learning experiences.
-The platform combines advanced language models with educational methodologies to create an interactive and engaging learning environment.
+An intelligent tutoring system designed specifically for Italian high school students, leveraging AI to provide personalized learning experiences based on uploaded study materials.

 ## Key Features
-- **Smart Diary Parsing**: text box where students can write their assignments and test dates which are then showed in the activities view
+- **Smart Diary**: student can write their assignments and test dates which are then parsed and shown in the activities
+- **Daily Activities**: comprehensive daily activity dashboard with upcoming tests, assigments and flashcard review reminders
+- **Study Materials Upload**: student can upload their study materials under their topic and subject of interest
-- **AI Tutor**: Interactive chat-based tutoring with context-aware responses
+- **AI Tutor**: Interactive chat-based tutoring with context-aware responses based on uploaded materials
-- **Smart Flashcards**: AI-generated study cards with spaced repetition
+- **Smart Flashcards**: AI-generated flashcards with spaced repetition implementation
-- **Dynamic Quizzes**: Personalized question generation and explanations
+- **Personalized Quizzes**: Mix of multiple choice and open ended question with personalized feedback and scoring
-- **Study Planning**: AI-assisted activity planning and scheduling
-- **Progress Tracking**: Comprehensive analytics and learning progress monitoring
-- **Multi-Subject Support**: Adaptable to various high school subjects
-- **Difficulty Adjustment**: Content tailored to different class years and skill levels

 ## Technical Stack
 - **Frontend**: Streamlit
 - **Backend**: Python
-- **AI Integration**: OpenAI GPT models
+- **AI Integration**: OpenAI
 - **Data Storage**: SQLite
 - **RAG Pipeline**: Custom implementation for context-aware responses
-- **User Authentication**: Secure login/registration system

 ## Smart Features
 - RAG (Retrieval Augmented Generation) for context-aware responses